HenryDykhne/stock-news/README.md

 >When I enter the command `show blacklists`,
 >
 >Then program displays a list of available blacklists
+#### Analysis:
+* The implementation of show blacklists resides in the `User` class under the method `blacklistsToString`.
+* Single responsibility: It does only one thing.
+It constructs and returns a string of the available blacklists.
+* Open closed:

 ### User Story 3:
 #### Story 3: